-Chris Froome put in an assured final time trial to wrap up victory at the Tour de Romandie for Team Sky.
+Chris Froome laid down a winning final time trial to claim overall victory at the Tour de Romandie.

 The Team Sky rider headed into the decisive 18.5-kilometre test just a single second behind overnight leader Simon Spilak and the pair battled it out on the roads around Neuchatel, with Froome comfortably claiming the upper hand.

 Chris Froome got his Tour de Romandie title defence off to an encouraging start in Ascona, finishing just 10 seconds back on winner Michal Kwiatkowski.

 - Post 25 Nov 2013